Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 How to power your Philips VG 8010 MSX computer

-If you don't have the original power supply, as in this case, powering your vintage Philips VG 8010 MSX computer can be a problem.
-I opted for an interim solution.
-I used a 5-pin DIN connector to connect to the computer.
-In addition, I used a power supply from an Amiga 600, which has the same voltages that Philips needs.
+If you do not have the original power supply, as in this case, powering the Vintage Philips VG 8010 MSX computer can be a problem.
+I opted for a temporary solution.
+I used a 5 -pole DIN connector to connect to the computer.
+In addition, I used a power supply of an Amiga 600, which has the same tensions that are needed at Philips.

 Through the service manual of the MSX computer (which you can find at the bottom of this page), I found the exact arrangement of the power feet.
 I then soldered some cables to the connector.